-Thankfully it’s quite simple once you’ve got all the above documents in order, head to this page on the Irish government website and begin your online application.
+Thankfully it’s quite simple once you’ve got all the above documents in order, head to this page on the ireland government website and begin your online application.
 Just follow the instructions as directed and you’ll be able to negotiate the application easily.

 Here you’ll have to do an interview and record some biometrics for security purposes.
 Also, remember to bring all the documents we listed above with you on the day!

 While the idea of a student visa interview might seem daunting, it’s really fine!
-Check out our article The easy way to prepare for and pass your Irish student visa interview for some tips!
+Check out our article The easy way to prepare for and pass your ireland student visa interview for some tips!

 Finally, it’s simply a matter of waiting for between 4 and 8 weeks for your visa to be processed.
 It’s that easy huh?
-Well… not exactly.. but the Irish student visa rejection rate is only around 5%.
+Well… not exactly.. but the ireland student visa rejection rate is only around 5%.
 If your university is willing to accept you, and you can prove the validity of everything you say in your application, there’s really nothing to worry about!